verrazzano/docs/content/en/docs/observability/monitoring/configure/thanos.md

 ### Step 3: Enable storage, Thanos Store Gateway, and Compactor

-The following example enables storage, creates the required secret, and enables Thanos Store Gateway and Compactor in the Verrazzano custom resource.
+The following example enables storage, creates the required secret, and enables the Thanos Store Gateway and Compactor in the Verrazzano custom resource.
 It also configures the Thanos Sidecar to write to object storage and the Store Gateway to read from object storage.
-Additionally, it configures Thanos Compactor to perform compaction on the same object storage.
+Additionally, it configures the Thanos Compactor to perform compaction on the same object storage.

 **Note**: `objstore-config` is the secret that you created in Step 2.